hkjpotato/frontend101/framework/mvc/simplified todomvc/tutorials/js/helpers/template/README.md

 	};
 ```

-Use regex to help search for the escapeHTML characters and replace them with proper format.
+Use [Regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to help search for the escapeHTML characters and replace them with proper format.

 ####HTML template string